ELEKTRONN/ELEKTRONN/doc/Examples.rst

 Examples
 ********

 This page gives examples other than using the "big" :ref:`data pipeline <pipeline>`.
-They examples are also intended to give an idea of ways how custom network architectures could be created and trained.
-To understand the examples basic knowledge of neural networks (e.g. from :ref:`training`) is required.
+Besides, the examples are intended to give an idea of ways how custom network architectures could be created and trained.
+To understand the examples, basic knowledge of neural networks (e.g. from :ref:`training`) is required.

 .. contents::
 	 :local: